 Carpal Tunnel vs. Mommy Wrist

 A related hand and wrist issue is carpal tunnel.
 Both cause pain and discomfort at the base of the thumb.
-However, symptoms of carpal tunnel include numbness or tingling, due to pressure on a nerve.
-Tenosynovitis is an inflammation of the tendon; this is what causes the pain, usually on the thumb side of the wrist or hand.
+Symptoms of carpal tunnel include numbness or tingling, due to pressure on a nerve.
+Tenosynovitis is an inflammation of the tendon.
+That’s what causes the pain, usually on the thumb side of the wrist or hand.

-Thanks primarily to fluid retention and hormonal shifts, both de Quervain’s or carpal tunnel can also occur during pregnancy.
+Thanks to fluid retention and hormonal shifts, both de Quervain’s or carpal tunnel can also occur during pregnancy.
 If this is you, I feel your pain!
 When I was pregnant with the twins, I had carpal tunnel pain so bad it would wake me up.
-Fortunately, pregnancy-related wrist and hand problems typically resolve on their own after childbirth.
+Thankfully, pregnancy-related wrist and hand problems usually go away after childbirth.

 Is it Mommy Wrist?

-Perform the Finkelstein test on yourself: Bend your thumb across the palm of your hand and bend your fingers down over your thumb.
+It’s a good idea to perform the Finkelstein test on yourself.
+Bend your thumb across the palm of your hand and bend your fingers down over your thumb.
 Then bend your wrist toward your little finger.
 If you feel pain on the thumb side of your wrist, you likely have mommy wrist.

 Relieving Postpartum Wrist Pain